isabeljohnson001/Fraud-Detection/README.md

 As you review the notebooks and the [architectures](#nb0-architecture) presented at each stage of the ML life cycle, you will see how you can leverage SageMaker services and features to enhance your effectiveness as a data scientist, as a machine learning engineer, and as an ML Ops Engineer.

 We then perform data exploration on the synthetically generated datasets for Customers and Claims.

-Then, we provide an overview of the technical solution by examining the [Solution Components](#nb0-components) and the [Solution Architecture](#nb0-architecture).
-We are motivated by the need to accomplish new tasks in ML by examining a [detailed view of the Machine Learning Lifecycle](#nb0-ml-lifecycle), recognizing the [separation of exploratory data science and operationalizing an ML worklfow](#nb0-workflows).

 ### Car Insurance Claims: Data Sets and Problem Domain